 Do you value telehealth as a cost-containment tool?

-While this is the highest survey we’ve seen, clearly employers see the benefit as a valid strategy to provide access to quality care and offset increasing costs – both of which are challenges for employers and employees alike.
-However, as these new solutions and strategies are adopted, if you’re not getting an ROI, have you really solved the problem?
+Employers see the benefit as a valid strategy to provide access to quality care and offset increasing costs.
+However, as the solution is adopted and implemented, if you’re not getting an ROI, have you really solved the problem?

 So, how do you get true ROI from telehealth?
 The answer is simple: you make sure it gets used!
 The tactics to get usage aren’t always that simple.
 When telehealth is strategically implemented, it will divert claims from the health plan, thereby delivering a positive ROI.

-Based on my experience, I’m sharing three keys to driving telehealth utilization to deliver real savings…
+Based on our freshbenies experience, we're sharing three keys to driving telehealth utilization to deliver real savings…

 1. Education, education, education